German and German Studies

 A major in German Studies provides students with an interdisciplinary approach to the intellectual and cultural history of German-speaking countries by combining courses in German language and literature with courses from fields such as Art History, Economy, Philosophy, Political Science, and History.
 Majors in German Studies are encouraged to design their own innovative programs of study in close cooperation with the German Studies Advisory Board.
 Students are required to take a total of ten courses above German 105, six of which must be earned within the German section of the Department of Modern Languages and Literatures.

 Of these six courses, German 215 and 241 (or equivalent) and one course at the 300-level are required.
 After completing German 215 and 241 (or equivalent), students no longer may take 100-level courses in German.
 A grade of B or better is required in German 220 or 241 for advancement in the German Studies Major.
-A minimum of one 300-level course in German must be taken at Moravian College, and at least one 300-level course in German must be taken at Moravian College in the senior year.
+A minimum of one 300-level course in German must be taken at Moravian University, and at least one 300-level course in German must be taken at Moravian University in the senior year.
 The remaining four courses may be chosen from relevant offerings in the Department of Modern Languages and Literatures and other departments.
 No more than two courses can be taken within one department.
 Possible electives include Art 218, Art 226, Art 229, Econ 336, Ger 200, Ger 260, Hist 112, Hist 219, Hist 220, Mgmt 333, Mus 281, Mus 283, Mus 352.2, Mus 354.2, Posc 215, Posc 235, Posc 250.
 Other courses may serve as electives.
 Please consult with Dr. Hildebrandt.

 German studies majors must also have a significant experience abroad.
 They can opt to study for one semester abroad or participate in a six-weeks summer program.